NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/UnitTests.rst

 output is intended to change.
 If the expected output should remain the same, the existing unit tests should continue to pass.

-If the change adds new logic, such as a new branch in an ``if``/``else`` statement, add a corresponding test case.
-The exact update will depend on the structure of the existing unit test.
+If a change adds new logic, such as a new branch in an ``if``/``else`` statement, add a corresponding test case.
+The exact update depends on the structure of the existing unit test.

 Many UPP unit tests store multiple test cases in input arrays.
 These tests often define a parameter near the top of the file that controls the number of cases.
-To add a case, increase that parameter, then add the new input values and expected output values.
+To add a case, increase that parameter, then add the new input and expected output values.

 .. _comparing-floating-point-values: